Battery-Emulator

 Working with high voltage is dangerous.
 Always follow local laws and regulations regarding high voltage work.
 If you are unsure about the rules in your country, consult a licensed electrician for more information.

-3. Wire up high voltage cable between the Gen24 and the battery
+3. Wire up high voltage cable between the inverter and the battery

 6. Enjoy a big cheap grid connected battery!

-For more examples showing wiring, see each battery types own Wiki page.
+For examples showing wiring, see each battery type's own Wiki page.
 For instance the Nissan LEAF page

 Start by watching this quickstart guide